STANLEY-13/Temperature_LoRaWAN/README.md

+## NAME : STANLEY S
+## REG NO : 212223110054
-# INTERFACING TEMPERATURE SENSOR WITH IOT CONTROLLER AND UPLOADING DATA TO THE CLOUD VIA LORAWAN
+# EXP-05 INTERFACING TEMPERATURE SENSOR WITH IOT CONTROLLER AND UPLOADING DATA TO THE CLOUD VIA LORAWAN

 # AIM:
 To upload the temperature sensor value in the Things mate using Arduino controller.